Geohazard-Research/Trans-Unet-pytorch/README.md

 Figure 2.
 Architecture of the proposed U-shaped full-scale feature extraction (U-FFE) module

-The preliminary weights for the Trans-Unet2 model can be accessed via this link: https://drive.google.com/drive/folders/1Tuvh67Rcws1h4dQhRFCCmXx8l1XeTqH6?usp=drive_link
+# The training weights for the Trans-Unet2 model can be accessed via this link:
+https://drive.google.com/drive/folders/1Tuvh67Rcws1h4dQhRFCCmXx8l1XeTqH6?usp=drive_link